fmerg/pymerkle/USAGE.md

 This class wraps the `validate_proof` functionality by employing the `validations.validation_receipt` class in order to organize any validation result in nice format.
 If an argument `validations_dir` is provided, validated receipts are stored in `.json` files inside the configured directory.

-- **validations_dir** (_str_), absolute path of the directory where validation receipts will be stored as `.json` files (cf. the `.validate()` function below); defaults to `None` if unspecified, in which case validation receipts are not to be automatically stored
+- **validations_dir** (_str_) [optional], absolute path of the directory where validation receipts will be stored as `.json` files (cf. the `.validate()` function below).
+Defaults to `None` if unspecified, in which case validation receipts are not to be automatically stored

 ### __.validate (*target_hash, proof*)__

-Validates the inserted proof by comparing to target hash, modifies the proof's status as `True` or `False` according to validation result and returns corresponding `validations.validation_receipt` object.
-If a `validations_dir` has been specified at construction, then each validation receipt is automatically stored in that directory as a `.json` file named with the receipt's id
+Validates the inserted proof by comparing to target-hash, modifies the proof's status as `True` or `False` according to validation result and returns the corresponding `validations.validation_receipt` object.
+If a `validations_dir` has been specified at construction, then each validation receipt is automatically stored in that directory as a `.json` file, bearing as name the corresponding receipt's uuid.

-- **target_hash** (_str_), hash (in hexadecimal form) to be presumably attained at the end of the validation procedure (i.e., acclaimed current top-hash of the Merkle-tree having provided the proof)
+- **target_hash** (_str_), the hash to be presumably attained at the end of the validation procedure (i.e., acclaimed current top-hash of the Merkle-tree having provided the proof)

 - **proof** (_proof.proof_), the proof to be validated